Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 A Neon API request requires an API key.
 For information about obtaining an API key, see Create an API key.
 In the cURL examples below, $NEON_API_KEY is specified in place of an actual API key, which you must provide when making a Neon API request.

-The following Neon API method creates a compute endpoint.
+The following Neon API method creates a compute.

 POST /projects/{project_id}/endpoints

 The API method appears as follows when specified in a cURL command.
-The branch you specify cannot have an existing compute endpoint.
-A compute endpoint must be associated with a branch, and a branch can have only one compute endpoint.
-Neon supports read-write and read-only compute endpoints.
-Read-only compute endpoints are for creating Read replicas.
-A branch can have a single read-write compute endpoint but supports multiple read-only compute endpoints.
+The branch you specify cannot have an existing compute.
+A compute must be associated with a branch.
+Neon supports read-write and read replica compute.
+A branch can have a single primary read-write compute but supports multiple read replica computes.

 curl -X 'POST' \